- Magento Integration with ERP

-In the same survey, SearchNode found that due to Covid-19, company strategy has shifted with 45% of organisations now focusing on digital transformation and investing in new eCommerce software.
+In the same survey, SearchNode found that due to Covid-19, company strategy has shifted with 45% of organisations now focusing on key areas of digital transformation and investing in new eCommerce software.
 Whether you are specialising in a B2B or B2C environment, digital transformation through integrating your Magento eCommerce platform with your ERP system will provide you with the tools you need to meet these demands. eCommerce integration will help you to process more orders and increase company output, quickly, efficiently and without error.

 Source: SearchNode – eCommerce revenue increase, compared to pre-COVID restrictions

 The following article will help you to identify the role of eCommerce and ERP within your organisation and highlight the key areas where Magento integration with ERP will provide you with a competitive advantage.
 It will also help you to identify your eCommerce process flow and how automation can improve the flow of eCommerce data.
 An additional eCommerce process flow workbook is available for you to use as a starting point to model your own processes and outlines an automated eCommerce process flow.
 This resource can be downloaded below.